 What is a Cochrane review?

 A Cochrane Review is a systematic, up-to-date summary of reliable evidence of the benefits and risks of healthcare.
 Cochrane Reviews are intended to help people make practical decisions.
-In order to publish a Cochrane systematic review you will need to adhere to guidelines published in the Cochrane Reviewers' Handbook and developed by the Review Group.
-Cochrane Reviews are prepared using Review Manager software provided by the Collaboration and adhere to a structured format that is described in the Cochrane Handbook for Systematic Reviews of Interventions.
+Cochrane Reviews are prepared using Review Manager software provided by Cochrane and adhere to a structured format that is described in the Cochrane Handbook for Systematic Reviews of Interventions.